fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; It is not a secret, a little of everything…

 Unless you’re cracking open an antique can of old fashioned decaf coffee, you’re not likely to run into any safety issues with regards to carcinogenic solvents.
 Still, some people like to avoid foods that undergo extra process steps like decaffeination.

 As you just saw in the last section, you’re better off assuming all decaffeinated coffee still has some caffeine leftover, no matter what.
 If your doctor tells you that you must give up all caffeine, every last drop, then your typical bag of decaf from the store will probably need to stay there.

 For matters of taste, it’s all subjective, right?
 Well, it was pretty universally agreed upon that for its earliest inceptions, the flavor of decaffeinated coffee was demonstrably subpar to “regular” coffee.
-This despite all claims that the decaffeination process did not alter the flavor of coffee beans.
+This is despite all claims that the decaffeination process did not alter the flavor of the coffee.